Typhoon Paka

-Typhoon Paka, known in the Philippines as Typhoon Rubing, was the last tropical cyclone of the 1997 Pacific hurricane and typhoon season, and was among the strongest Pacific typhoons in the month of December.
-Paka, which is the Hawaiian name for Pat, developed on November 28 from a trough well to the southwest of Hawaii.
-The storm tracked generally westward for much of its duration, and on December 7 it crossed into the western Pacific Ocean.
-Much of its track was characterized by fluctuations in intensity, and on December 10 the cyclone attained typhoon status as it crossed the Marshall Islands.
-On December 16, Paka struck Guam and Rota with winds of 230 km/h, and it strengthened further to reach peak winds on December 18 over open waters as the final super typhoon of the year.
-Subsequently, it underwent a steady weakening trend, and on December 23 Paka dissipated.
+Typhoon Paka, known in the Philippines as Super Typhoon Rubing, was an extremely powerful and long-lived storm that devastated Guam and the Marshall Islands in December 1997.
+One of the strongest Pacific typhoons ever recorded in the month of December, Paka was the last tropical cyclone of the 1997 Pacific hurricane and typhoon seasons and the last of a record eleven super typhoons that formed in 1997.
+Paka, which is the Hawaiian name for Pat, developed on 28 November from a trough well to the southwest of Hawaii.
+The storm tracked generally westward for much of its duration, and on 7 December it crossed into the western Pacific Ocean.
+Much of its track was characterized by fluctuations in intensity, and on 10 December the cyclone attained typhoon status as it crossed the Marshall Islands.
+On 16 December, Paka struck Guam and Rota with winds of 230 km/h, and it strengthened further to reach peak winds on 18 December over open waters as the final super typhoon of the year.
+Subsequently, it underwent a steady weakening trend, and on 23 December Paka dissipated.